Olive McKnight: Professional Exorcist

 A Novel, Seeking Representation

-Olive hides the demonic connection from her boss, afraid of getting fired.
+Olive hides the entanglement, because the only thing scarier than her freakish new frenemy is the job market.
 However, the day after this demon shows up, a string of murders breaks out, and the culprit appears to be a demon-in-disguise.
 At first, Olive suspects her so-called “guardian demon.”
 But when the culprit turns out to be much closer than she thinks, Olive’s entire life goes up in smoke.
 Olive will have to choose between everything she cares about most—her job, her friends, and her boyfriend—and she’ll be lucky to survive with even one of the three intact.
 One thing Olive knows for sure: everyone’s fate is in this fledgling witch’s hands.
 Goddess help them.

 A Full-Length Play, Ready for Production